Skip to main content

 Fisher-Price finally recalled 4.7 million Rock ’n Play sleeper units after consumer safety lawyers and pediatricians urged Mattel to stop selling the sleepers, which have been linked to up to 32 infant deaths, according to an investigation by Consumer Reports.

-The CPSC has been alerted of at least ten infant deaths associated with Fisher Price Rock n Play accidents since 2015, yet the potentially dangerous and deadly product remained on the market for several years.
+The CPSC has been alerted to at least ten infant deaths associated with Fisher Price Rock n Play accidents since 2015, yet the potentially dangerous and deadly product remained on the market for several years.

 Accidents and deaths have allegedly occurred when infants rolled from their backs onto their stomachs and sides and suffocated.
 As a result, the CPSC issued a warning for consumers to stop using the product when an infant is older than three months or when a baby exhibits rollover capabilities.